oviya-mohan/oviya-mohan.github.io/research.md

 `2018 - 2019`
 __Agent Based Modelling of Cooperation__ <br>
-Used an agent based model to better understand the role of cooperation in the survival of both individuals and groups in a community
+Used an agent-based model to better understand the role of cooperation in the survival of both individuals and groups in a community

 `2017 - 2018`
 __Pulse Generating Circuit for NMR__ <br>